 If your brown sugar has been sitting in storage for a few years, it may not be the best in terms of quality, but the difference in taste will be small at best.
 Brown sugar lasts indefinitely and can even be reconstituted if it turns hard.

 However, it is at its best after two years.
 Brown sugar’s shelf life is determined by the best-before date and how it is stored.

 How to know if brown sugar is still safe to consume?

 Look for the following signs that your brown sugar is safe to use:

-- Insects, larvae, or eggs in the package.
+- Insects, larvae, or eggs are in the package.
 They occasionally make their way into the container or bag, indicating that the product is no longer safe to eat.

 Those are the classic indicators of brown sugar deterioration, and if you see one of them, toss it out.